LucasDelfino92/morrowindsharp/setup.md

 The shader combination that works the best for me, and which I personally recommend, is the following:

-- EdgeAA
 - SSAO HQ
-- Bloom Fine
 - Underwater Effects
 - Underwater Interior Effects
 - Sunshafts
+- EdgeAA
-- Eye Adaptation (HDR)
+- specialprocess
-- deband_fogaware
+- deband_fogawarev2

 ### DISTANT LAND TAB